pangnate/pangnate.github.io/_posts/2013/2013-08-26-hello-github.md

 tags: [github, jekyll, markdown]
 ---

 Hello, this is my first post in github.
-Thank him for providing such a good tool.
+Thank Github for providing such a good tool.